Enalean/tuleap-documentation-en/languages/en/user-guide/cvs.rst

 *Audience: project members*

-As the happy administrator of a new SYS\_PRODUCT\_NAME project, the first thing to do is to populate your freshly brewed CVS repository with your project source code.
+As the happy administrator of a new |SYSPRODUCTNAME| project, the first thing to do is to populate your freshly brewed CVS repository with your project source code.
 To do so, first create a new directory ``topdirectory`` on your workstation and place your source code under